Compton Dando

 Compton Dando is a small village and civil parish on the River Chew in the affluent Chew Valley in England.
 It is in the Bath and North East Somerset council area and ceremonial county of Somerset, and lies 7 mi from Bristol, 8 mi from Bath, and 3 mi from Keynsham.

-The parish includes the villages of Chelwood, Burnett, Chewton Keynsham, Queen Charlton and Woollard, and has a population of 589.
+The parish includes the villages of Burnett, Chewton Keynsham, Queen Charlton and Woollard, and has a population of 589.

 History

 It is on the route of the ancient Wansdyke, and lies on the Monarch's Way long-distance footpath.

 According to Robinson it is listed in the 1086 Domesday Book as Comtuna.
 A compton was originally a 'valley enclosure'.
 In 1297 the name Dando was added after Godfrey or Geofrey de Anno.